INaleva/Url-to-Images/README.md

-Python scrips with GUI that downloads all the images from given url to PC.
+Python script with GUI that downloads all the images from given url to PC.